buildingSMART/documents-API/README.md

 ## 3.1.
 Open API (Swagger) Specification - The Single Source of Truth

 Documents API is specified using [Open API](https://www.openapis.org/).
-[You can find the Open API specification here](swagger.yaml).
+You can find the Open API specification [here](swagger.yaml).
 The specification can be used to automatically generate client and server code, although most of the endpoints will not work directly, since the API is built with few fixed endpoints.
 Most of the endpoints are discovered and received in the returned payloads of the calls.
 The dynamic endpoints start with `server-provided-path-`.

-The motivation for using dynamic endpoints is to make the implementation of the API on the server easy and efficient.
-For example, when a link to download a document is retrieved from the service, that link can point to an already existing API end point, or even to a third party storage or file hosting service.
+The reason for using dynamic endpoints is to make the implementation of the API on the server easy and efficient.
+For example, when a link to download a document is retrieved from the service, that link can point to an already existing API endpoint, or even to a third party storage or file hosting service.

 The Open API specification is the single source of truth for implementing the Documents API.
 This documentation is supporting material that clarifies different workflows.
 If there are any contradictions between this document and the Open API specification, the latter prevails.

 ### 3.1.1.
 Open Source Example

-There is an open [source example project available](https://github.com/Dangl-IT/Dangl.OpenCDE), which contains both a desktop based client app as well as a server implementation.
+There is an [open source example project](https://github.com/Dangl-IT/Dangl.OpenCDE) available, which contains both a desktop based client app as well as a server implementation.

 ## 3.2.
 Document Download